 We love to throw as much vegetable in our stews as possible.
 Yes, we add potato to chili.
 Anyway, having realized we were out of regular potato varieties, SteveÂ ended up tossing in sweet potato much to our delight.Â It was a nice touch of contrast to the heat of the chili spice and smokey cumin.
 I loved it so much I decided to steal my fiance's recipe and blog all about it *wink*.

 There are hundreds of chili recipes out there, one for any mood you're in.
 And whenever we make chili at home, it always ends up different from the last.Â One constant remains though, it's a wonderful cold weather meal.Â It also a great recipe to use up any left over vegetables or maybe even those home canned tomatoes from your summer hauls...we never really get around to canning tomatoes as they get eaten straight from theÂ garden, still warm from the sunÂ *sigh*.

 You say you're not a sweet potato fan?
 No problem!
 You can easily use whatever potato variety you have on hand.
 But I do urge you to give this a try, even if solely for novelties sake.

-Let me show you how to make this favourite of ours…
+Let me show you how to make our new favourite chili recipe!